 Tsukune (Japanese Chicken Meatball Skewers) Ingredients

 • Soak 8 bamboo wooden paddle skewers (6 inches long) in water for 30 minutes.
-Soaking will prevent the sticks from burning while broiling.
+This will help prevent burning while broiling.

 Tsukune 1